Uruguay travel blog by Mark Berman -

 Bus to Colonia

-just 77kms southeast, 1hr and 20mins.
-The scenery along the way was of farms, vineyards, trees and lots of openness.
+, just 77kms southeast, 1hr and 20mins.
+The scenery along the way is of farms, vineyards, trees and lots of countryside.